cosmos72/stmx/doc/consistent-reads.md

 the C and I in [ACID](http://en.wikipedia.org/wiki/ACID) ?

-Doing an actual copy of all transactional memory when a transaction starts is obviously prohibitively expensive, and thus not considered.
+Doing an actual copy of all transactional memory when a transaction starts is prohibitively expensive, and obviously not considered.

 A good solution is to use a global version clock as described in [Transactional Locking II](http://home.comcast.net/~pjbishop/Dave/GVTL-TL2-Disc06-060711-Camera.pdf)